Mysterious billboard warns: ‘Don’t move to Texas’

-Along with with larger message the billboard also has the words “Don’t mess with Texas” crossed out and in the bottom right corner, reads “Don’t move to Texas.”
+Along with a larger message, the billboard also has the words “Don’t mess with Texas” crossed out, and in the bottom right corner, reads, “Don’t move to Texas.”
 No other information is seen on the billboard.
 According to a report in SFGate, the billboard at Folsom and 7th is leased to advertisers by FoxPoint Media.

 While it’s not explicitly stated, the billboard appears to reference the Robb Elementary School shooting that happened in Uvalde, Texas, on May 24.
 Texas leaders have faced intense scrutiny over state gun laws since the tragedy that resulted in 21 fatalities, which includes the deaths of 19 children.